Andrew Duggan: On film, television, and stage

 In 1957, Duggan appeared as Major Ellwood in the TV Western Cheyenne in the episode titled "Land Beyond the Law".
-He also appeared in the TV series Gunsmoke in the episode titled “Cheap Labor” in 1957.
-Duggan also played a villain in the first episode of NBC's Wagon Train, starring Ward Bond.
-That same year, Duggan was cast with Peter Brown and Bob Steele in the guest cast of the first episode of the ABC/Warner Bros. series, Colt .45, starring Wayde Preston as Christopher Colt, an undercover agent and pistol salesman in the Old West.
+He appeared on Gunsmoke in the episode titled "Cheap Labor" in 1957.
+He played a villain in the first episode of NBC's Wagon Train.
+That same year, he was cast with Peter Brown and Bob Steele in the guest cast of the first episode of the ABC/Warner Bros. series, Colt .45, starring Wayde Preston as Christopher Colt, an undercover agent and pistol salesman in the Old West.
 In the opening episode, "The Peacemaker" or "Judgment Day", Duggan plays Jim Rexford; Brown is cast as Dave, and Steele as Sergeant Granger.
 He made three Westerns for Columbia Pictures in 1957 and 1958.

 In 1959, Duggan was contracted to Warner Brothers Television where he was cast in ABC's Bourbon Street Beat, in which he portrayed Cal Calhoun, the head of a New Orleans detective agency.
-When Bourbon Street Beat was canceled after a single season, the two other detectives in the series were transferred to other Warner Bros. detective series: Van Williams as Kenny Madison remained in the same time slot with a new series Surfside 6.
-Richard Long as Rex Randolph assumed ailing Roger Smith's position on the hit series 77 Sunset Strip.

-In 1962, Duggan starred in the sitcom Room for One More, with co-stars Peggy McCay, Ronnie Dapo, and Tim Rooney, a son of Mickey Rooney.
-The series was based on a Cary Grant movie with Duggan playing Grant's part, and involved a couple with two children who adopt two others.
+Bourbon Street Beat was canceled after a single season.

 During this time, Duggan guest-starred in several Warner Bros. television series and appeared in several Warner Bros. films, including The Chapman Report and Merrill's Marauders, and the television pilot FBI Code 98.
 He also provide narration for several Warner Bros. film trailers.

 Duggan guest-starred in numerous television series in the 1960s, including the Western Tombstone Territory in the episode "The Epitaph".
 He appeared as an incorrigible criminal trying to gain amnesty in the 1962 episode "Sunday" of the ABC/WB series, Lawman, starring John Russell.
 In 1963, he guest-starred on the short-lived ABC/WB Western series, The Dakotas.